Webpage in progress: Price to come!

 November 22 through December 6 (15 nites).
 Fly home December 7.

 Sensational ikat weaving, ancient Hindu temples, and sixty-two distinct groups of traditional peoples make the Indian state of Odisha an exceptionally interesting place to visit.
 Some claim that the ‘architectural legacy of the period is its greatest attraction.’
-But for our small group of travelers, the local people and the intricate single and double ikat handwoven cloth will be equally important to the stunning architecture.
-Silk and cotton saris from this state are sought after within the Indian diaspora, and treasured among knowledgeable textile aficionados world-wide.
+Others find the 62 distinct tribal groups fascinating.
+Odisha does have the most variety of ethnic peoples of any single state in the country.
+But for our small group of travelers, both the local people and the single and double handwoven ikat-patterned cloth will be equally important to the stunning temple architecture.
+Silk and cotton saris from this state are sought after within the Indian diaspora.
+Knowledgeable textile aficionados world-wide treasure Odisha ikats.

 - City tour to see the best of Kolkata (Calcutta).

 - A visit to Kala Bhoomi – Textile and Crafts Museum

 - Excursion to Gopalpur to meet local weavers

 - Visit to Pipli appliqué center to see artisans at work.